sigurdsfs/BayesianModelsPhdCourse/README.md

 ## Information for course instructors only

-### Lunch and coffee pick up
-On days we are in auditorium 3-4 its in the basement kitchen area On days we are in conference room its in the old hairdressers on the ground floor
+**Lunch and coffee pick up.** On days we are in auditorium 3-4 its in the basement kitchen area On days we are in conference room its in the old hairdressers on the ground floor

-### Slide upload
-Please upload your slides either by emailing ollie, or direct via github.
+**Slide upload.** Please upload your slides either by emailing ollie, or direct via github.
 Pdf is ideal.
 Slides_YourName_YourTopic.pdf

+**To do list.** Here is a google doc with responsibilities and to dos.
+Please do update / edit / comment whatever. https://docs.google.com/document/d/18BC9EB7b6spMf-OvvvrRG0zFe0v3EMq6GaOZBh898Tc/edit?usp=sharing